Castellane, Alpes-de-Haute-Provence tourism & sightseeing

-The most popular include hiking, cycling, mountain climbing and canoeing, and activities based around the leisure lakes in the region such as Castillon Lake.
+The most popular activities include hiking, cycling, mountain climbing and canoeing, and activities based around the leisure lakes in the region such as Castillon Lake.
 The tourist office in Castellane can guide you if you would like to follow one of the waymarked hikes to explore the countryside.

-Map of Castellane and places to visit
+Map of Castellane and places nearby

 Visit near Castellane with France This Way reviews

 ... or see ALL recommended places to visit in Alpes-de-Haute-Provence

 Address: Castellane, Provence, 4120, France || GPS: latitude 43.847, longitude 6.5138

 - Barrage de Chaudanne: site of natural beauty (2 km)

 - Lac de Castillon: site of natural beauty (4 km)